 - “The Grandmaster”: From Ip Man to Bruce Lee

 - A Conversation with Shannon Lee (Daughter of Bruce Lee)

 - “The Grandmaster”: According to RZA and Behind the Scenes footage.

 Seriously, the fight scenes in this movie are beyond belief.
-If you are a fan of cinematography and complex action sequences, this is RIGHT up your alley.
-You can preorder your copy of “The Grandmaster” HERE.
+If you are a fan of cinematography, martial arts, The Matrix trilogy and INSANELY complex action sequences, this is RIGHT up your alley and is a must have movie.
+You can order your copy of “The Grandmaster” HERE.